ccthomas/gridiron/README.md

 ## Testing

 ### Unit Test

 `./internal` & `./pkg` contain unit tests.
 You can run them with the following.
+* Note: Only some files have unit tests.
+Go makes it hard to mock or stub out functions.
+And the Go community seems to think unit tests are pointless in some areas, so there is no clear way to test that part of the stack.

 ```bash
 go test ./pkg/... ./internal/...